CDP Audit

 Line-by-Line:

-- Import the Config class from
+- Import centralized config from

 - Three configurable values: primary target, fallback target, and fallback username